A Doctor’s Office That Doesn’t Rush You Out the Door

 But that’s not the case for many patients who are joining a new type of doctor’s office.
 There’s no waiting: You can get in the same or next day.
 There’s no rushing: Appointments are typically 30-60 minutes, or longer if you need it.
 In fact, you get holistic care from the same doctor 24/7 however you want - in person, video, phone, or even text - all on your schedule.

 It’s called “direct primary care,” an emerging model where doctors bypass insurance companies to deliver more personalized care to patients at a fraction of the cost.
-Doctors charge patients a flat monthly subscription fee - typically $100 per month, depending on age - that covers everything from office visits to telemedicine to basic lab tests.
-Patients get unlimited primary and urgent care access while never having to worry about co-pays or worse, a surprise bill.
+Doctors charge patients a flat monthly subscription fee - less than $89 per month on average, depending on age - that covers everything from office visits to telemedicine to basic lab tests.
+Patients subscribe month-to-month to get unlimited primary and urgent care access while never having to worry about co-pays or worse, a surprise bill.

 “I created a direct primary care practice because I wanted to spend my time with patients, not filing paperwork for insurance companies”, says Dr. Emily O’Rourke, who owns Fountain Direct Primary Care in Chesapeake.
 “Great medicine means answering all my patients’ questions and giving a holistic assessment, so we can create a personalized plan to meet their health goals.”